by-student-2017/DFTBplus-v.23.1-examples/README.md

 - Note 3: On a normal PC, when trying to calculate under the above conditions, it is faster to calculate with 1 CPU without using MPI parallelism (such as OpenMPI) or OpenMP parallelism.
 - Note 4: SCCTolerance = the order of 1e-5 * number of atoms
 - Note 5: GFN2-xTB did not converge using anything other than the Broyden method.
-- Note 6: Before performing MD calculations for the diffusion coefficient and MSD, it is best to clarify the calculation conditions for the Broyden method.
-Among them, choose one that is close to the default value.
+- Note 6: Before performing MD calculations of diffusion coefficient and MSD, it is recommended to clarify the calculation conditions of the Broyden method.
+Please choose the one closest to the default value.

 ## Student's Element Substitution Rules ######################################